SUCCULENT OCTOPUS IN RED WINE SAUCE

 - Wash and clean your octopus, removing the internal organs, ink sack, and as much of the outer skin as possible.
 Alternatively, you can have your fish monger do this for you.

-- Place the octopus in a large pot, and fill water until it is the octopus is just covered.
-Add the 3 bay leaves and quarter of a cup of peppercorns to the pot.
+- Place the octopus in a large pot, and fill with water until the octopus is just covered.
+Add the 3 bay leaves and quarter teaspoon of peppercorns to the pot.
 Boil the octopus, uncovered, on a medium heat, until the octopus is tender.
 The amount of time this will take will vary, and will depend entirely on the octopus itself.
 Most of the times we cook this, it takes approximately 30 minutes, however it can take up to 60 minutes.
 Once cooked, add the vinegar to the pot and remove from heat.
 Cover and allow the octopus to sit in the pot for 10 minutes.

 - Remove the octopus from the pot.
 If there is any black skin left on it, remove it by peeling it off with your fingers.
 Rinse the octopus with water.
 Chop the octopus – mum usually chops it in small mouth-size pieces, however we prefer chopping it with the long tentacles in tact for a little more drama on the plate.
 Set the chopped octopus aside.